CDISC-Capstone/controlled-terminology/README.md

 Currently, it only supports SDTM and CDASH standards, but can be expanded to other standards by editing the first if statement in `get_packages()` in database.py.

 ## app.py
-app.py functions as the frontend of the project. **Note that it requires the local database be already be created**
+app.py functions as the frontend of the project. **Note that it requires the local database be already be created**.

 ## database.py
 database.py manages the database CDISC.db.
 To create the database, run `create_tables()` then `initial_load()`.
 This will create the 4 required tables and by default populate them with SDTM data from 2014-10-06 and later.
 The data is gathered from the appropriate .txt files in the NCI archive.
 The database may be updated automatically from the archive for a given standard using `update_database()` or manually from a file by using `manual_load_data()`.

+### Important note on database.py
+**Because `read_data()` assumes reading the same term code means another version of the term has been updated, some codelists are overwritten unintentionally, particularly sister codelists with test codes and test names (i.e. C100133 and C100134) with the later one in the file being the one written into the database.
+This results in one being empty and the other with slightly wrong information (i.e. C100134 which is the test *code* codelist contains information from C100133 which is the test *name* codelist and C100133 appears to have no terms under it**.
+This was unfortunately an oversight that went unnoticed.
+As far as it can be seen, this only concerns terms in particular and nothing else.

 ## query.py
 query.py serves as the bridge between app.py and database.py to separate database management from querying it.